alexmcbrier/cozytypes/README.md

 the typing test on **cozytypes** is designed for simplicity, accuracy, and personal customization. designed to be smooth and accurate, with subtle animations and sound.

 ### typing test
-- when you load the site, a randomized word list is displayed based on your selected difficulty (`easy` or `hard`).
+- when you load the site, a randomized word list is displayed based on your selected difficulty and selected mode.
-- you begin typing on your first keystroke and the timer starts.
+- your test begins on your first keystroke and the timer will start.
-- as you type, mistakes are highlighted.
+- as you type, mistakes are highlighted in a color based on the theme.
-- tests last until the full word list is completed or until the time runs out.
+- tests last until the full word list is completed or until the time runs out, which will then prompt the test result page.

+## difficulty
+- `easy`(selects from a list of 100 simple words)
+- `hard` (selects from a list of 1,000 difficult words)

+### typing modes
+Currently, cozytypes supports the following test modes:
+- `words` Type through a randomly selected list of words (difficulty based)
+- `time` Type for 30s, 60s, or 120s from a randomly selected list of words (difficulty based)

 ### test results
-once the test is complete, your results are displayed immediately, showing:
+once the test is complete, your results are displayed immediately.
+If you're logged in, your scores will be saved to your profile.
 - `WPM` Words Per Minute — calculated using the standard formula based on correct words typed
 - `Accuracy` percentage of correctly typed characters over total typed
 - `mode` words or time depending on choice from the test

-If you're logged in, your scores will be saved to your profile and.
-You can view stats like:
-- `best WPM`
-- `total tests completed`

-### typing modes
-Currently, cozytypes supports the following test modes:
-- `words` Type through a randomly selected list of words (difficulty based)
-- `time` Type for 30s, 60s, or 120s from a randomly selected list of words (difficulty based)

-## difficulty
-- `easy`(selects from a list of 100 simple words)
-- `hard` (selects from a list of 1,000 difficult words)

 <br />